 However, if your actual expenses are more than the federal rate, you can complete Form 2106 and deduct those excess expenses.
 You must report on Form 2106 your reimbursements up to the federal rate (as shown under code L in box 12 of your Form W-2) and all your expenses.
 You should be able to prove these amounts to the IRS.

-Form 2106 is only used by Armed Forces reservists, qualified performing artists, fee-basis state or local government officials, and employees with impairment-related work expenses.
+Form 2106 is only used by Armed Forces reservists, qualified performing artists, fee-basis state or CAUTION local government officials, and employees with impairment-related work expenses.
 Due to the suspension of miscellaneous itemized deductions subject to the 2% floor under section 67(a), employees who do not fit into one of the listed categories may not use Form 2106.

 Example 1.
-A performing artist lives and works in Austin.
-In July, their employer sent them to Albuquerque for 4 days on business.
-Their employer paid the hotel directly for their lodging and reimbursed them \$80 a day (\$320 total) for M&IE. Their actual meal expenses weren't more than the federal rate for Albuquerque, which is \$69 per day.
+Sasha, a performing artist, lives and works in Austin.
+In July, the employer sent Sasha to Albuquerque for 4 days on business.
+The employer paid the hotel directly for Sasha's lodging and reimbursed \$80 a day (\$320 total) for M&IE. Sasha's actual meal expenses weren't more than the federal rate for Albuquerque, which is \$69 per day.

-Their employer included the \$44 that was more than the federal rate ((\$80 - \$69) × 4) in box 1 of their Form W-2.
-Their employer shows \$276 ($\$69 a day \times 4$) under code L in box 12 of their Form W-2.
-This amount isn't included in their income.
-They don't have to complete Form 2106; however, they must include the \$44 in their gross income as wages (by reporting the total amount shown in box 1 of their Form W-2).
+The employer included the \$44 that was more than the federal rate ((\$80 - \$69) \times 4) in box 1 of Sasha's Form W-2.
+The employer shows \$276 (\$69 a day \times 4) under code L in box 12 of Form W-2.
+This amount isn't included in income.
+Sasha doesn't have to complete Form 2106; however, Sasha must include the \$44 in gross income as wages (by reporting the total amount shown in box 1 of their Form W-2).

 Example 2.
-A performing artist also lives in Austin and works for the same employer as in Example 1.
-In May, the employer sent them to San Diego for 4 days and paid the hotel directly for their hotel bill.
-The employer reimbursed them \$75 a day for their M&IE. The federal rate for San Diego is \$74 a day.
+Another performing artist, Ari, also lives in Austin and works for the same employer as in Example 1.
+In May, the employer sent Ari to San Diego for 4 days and paid the hotel directly for the hotel bill.
+The employer reimbursed Ari \$75 a day for M&IE. The federal rate for San Diego is \$74 a day.

-They can prove that their actual non-entertainment-related meal expenses totaled \$380.
-Their employer's accountable plan won't pay more than \$75 a day for travel to San Diego, so they don't give their employer the records that prove that they actually spent \$380.
-However, they do account for the time (dates), place, and business purpose of the trip.
-This is their only business trip this year.
+Ari can prove that actual non-entertainment-related meal expenses totaled \$380.
+The employer's accountable plan won't pay more than \$75 a day for travel to San Diego, so Ari doesn't give the employer the records that prove that the amount actually spent was \$380.
+However, Ari does account for the time (dates), place, and business purpose of the trip.
+This is Ari's only business trip this year.

-They were reimbursed \$300 ($$75 \times 4$ days), which is \$4 more than the federal rate of \$296 ($$74 \times 4$ days).
-The employer includes the \$4 as income on their employee's Form W-2 in box 1.
+Ari was reimbursed \$300 (\$75 \times 4 days), which is \$4 more than the federal rate of \$296 (\$74 \times 4 days).
+The employer includes the \$4 as income on the employee's Form W-2 in box 1.
 The employer also enters \$296 under code L in box 12 of the employee's Form W-2.

-They complete Form 2106 to figure their deductible expenses.
-They enter the total of their actual expenses for the year (\$380) on Form 2106.
-They also enter the reimbursements that weren't included in their income (\$296).
-Their total deductible expense, before the 50% limit, is \$96.
-Since their meals consisted of food and beverages that were provided by a restaurant and paid or incurred after 2020 and before 2023, they can deduct 100% of their meal expenses.
-They will include the \$96 as an itemized deduction.
+Ari completes Form 2106 to figure deductible expenses and enters the total of actual expenses for the year (\$380) on Form 2106.
+Ari also enters the reimbursements that weren't included in income (\$296).
+Ari's total deductible meals and beverages expense, before the 50% limit, is \$96.
+Ari will include \$48 as an itemized deduction.

 Example 3.
-A fee-basis state government official drives 5,000 miles during January through June 2022 and 5,000 miles during July through December 2022 for business.
-Under their employer's accountable plan, they get reimbursed 65 cents (0.65) a mile, which is more than the standard mileage rate.
-Their total reimbursement is \$6,500.
+Palmer, a fee-basis state government official, drives 10,000 miles during 2023 for business.
+Under the employer's accountable plan, Palmer gets reimbursed 70 cents (\$0.70) a mile, which is more than the standard mileage rate.
+The total reimbursement is \$7,000.